-- Requests for modification or replacement of AAC devices with different devices must include the following additional information: - A significant change has occurred in the recipient's expressive communication, impairments, and/or communication limitations.
+- Age; - Repair history; - frequency, - duration, and - cost; and - Repair projections (estimated durability of repairs). - Requests for modification or replacement of AAC devices with different devices must include the following additional information: - A significant change has occurred in the recipient's expressive communication, impairments, and/or communication limitations.
 Modification or replacement requests due to a change in the recipient's circumstances must be supported by a new assessment of communication limitations by a speech-language pathologist, and may be submitted at any time; or - Even though there has been no significant change in the recipient's communication limitations, there has been a significant change in the features or abilities of available AAC devices (i.e., a technological change) that will overcome or permit an even greater amelioration of the recipient's communication limitations as compared to the current AAC device.
-A detailed description of all AAC device changes and the purpose of the changes must be provided with the results of a re-evaluation by a speech-language pathologist; or - Requests for replacements of AAC devices due to loss or damage (either for identical or different devices) must include a complete explanation of the cause of the loss or damage and a plan to prevent the recurrence of the loss or damage.
+A detailed description of all AAC device changes and the purpose of the changes must be provided with the results of a re-evaluation by a speech-language pathologist. - Requests for replacements of AAC devices due to loss or damage (either for identical or different devices) must include a complete explanation of the cause of the loss or damage and a plan to prevent the recurrence of the loss or damage.